 Payments: You authorize Bill Pay to debit your Eligible Account and remit funds on your behalf to the Biller.
 When Bill Pay receives a Payment Instruction, you authorize Bill Pay to debit your Payment Account and remit funds on your behalf so that the funds arrive as close as reasonably possible to the Payment Date as designated by you.
 You also authorize Bill Pay to credit your Payment Account for payments returned to Bill Pay by the United States Postal Service or Biller.

-Scheduling Bill Payments: When entering your Payment Instructions, you will be asked to provide a Payment Date.
-To avoid late fees and other finance charges, the Payment Date that you enter should be equal to or earlier than the actual Due Date of your bill, not the late date and/or a date within the grace period.
+Scheduling Bill Payments: Payments are scheduled by the process date and the system generates the deliver by date (Estimated date payee should receive payment).
+Electronic payments are one business day and check payments vary by location of the payee.
+When entering your Payment Instructions, you will be asked to provide a Process Date.
+To avoid late fees and other finance charges, the Process Date should be earlier than the actual Due Date of your bill, not the late date and/or a date within the grace period.
 If it is not, you will be responsible for any late payment fees, finance charges or other action taken by the Biller or us.

-The earliest possible Payment Date for each Biller will be pre-filled within the application when you are scheduling the payment.
-Therefore, the application will not permit you to select a Payment Date earlier than the earliest possible Payment Date designated for each Biller.
-When scheduling payments you must select a Payment Date that is no later than the actual Due Date reflected on your Biller statement unless the Due Date falls on a non-Business Day.
-If the actual Due Date falls on a non-Business Day, you must select a Payment Date that is at least one (1) Business Day before the actual Due Date.
+The earliest possible Date for each Biller will be pre-filled within the application when you are scheduling the payment.
+Therefore, the application will not permit you to select a Date earlier than the earliest possible Payment Date designated for each Biller.

 Processing of Your Bill Payments: A bill payment is considered "Pending" status starting beginning at the time when you enter Payment Instructions, and then up until when the bill payment is created by the Bill Pay service.
 A bill payment is processed on the Business Day you designated as the Payment Date.